ms1498/groupSoftwareProject/README.md

     "https://uweave.online",
 ]
 ```
-Running the django server now should display your website on your purchased domain.
+Running the Django server now should display your website on your purchased domain.

 ## Testing Basic Functionality
 - To test registering for the website, click the black "Sign Up" button in the middle of the screen when logged out, enter some details, then click Sign Up.